 The Code applies to conduct in the professional role, but MRF expects everyone to also apply these good practice principles both during, after and in between work hours in both professional and personal lives.
-It should be noted that, should safeguarding concerns arise in relation to staff and others outside their professional roles (i.e. concerns regarding their behaviour that would constitute a breach of the Safeguarding Policy and Code of Conduct), MRF may consider follow up action, including possible disciplinary action.
+It should be noted that, should safeguarding concerns arise in relation to staff and others outside their professional roles (i.e. concerns regarding their behaviour that would constitute a breach of the Safeguarding Policy and Code of Conduct), MRF may consider follow up action, including possible disciplinary action up to and including dismissal.

-General
+General examples:

 - Do work considerately respecting diversity, different roles and boundaries, and avoiding giving offence - ✓ Do ensure that you maintain open, professional and respectful relationships with others and that staff relationships do not interfere with organisational interests.
-If they do, this may result in appropriate disciplinary action - ✓ Do ensure that you are aware of any local political or religious sensitivities that may exist in a specific context and that you act appropriately, ensuring that personal activities are not seen as being the official position of MRF and that these in no way compromise the work and objectives of MRF - × Don't condone, or participate in, behaviour towards anyone which is illegal, unsafe or abusive - × Don't hit or otherwise physically or emotionally assault or abuse anyone - × Don't permit abusive peer activities (e.g. bullying): be aware of potential for peer abuse - × Don't jump to conclusions about others without checking facts but do appropriately and confidentially raise concerns if you feel uncomfortable with a person or situation in your work - $\times$ Don't make suggestive remarks or gestures, even in jest - × Don't show favouritism to any individual (e.g. money, gifts, opportunities etc.) - Don't give or accept excessive gifts to/from work-related contacts that could be construed as a bribe
+If they do, this may result in appropriate disciplinary action - ✓ Do ensure that you are aware of any local political or religious sensitivities that may exist in a specific context and that you act appropriately, ensuring that personal activities are not seen as being the official position of MRF and that these in no way compromise the work and objectives of MRF - ✓ Do adhere to MRF policies and procedures at all times - ✓ Do follow MRF's fundraising principles - × Don't condone, or participate in, behaviour towards anyone which is illegal, unsafe or abusive - $\times$ Don't hit or otherwise physically or emotionally assault or abuse anyone - × Don't permit abusive peer activities (e.g. bullying): be aware of potential for peer abuse - × Don't jump to conclusions about others without checking facts but do appropriately and confidentially raise concerns if you feel uncomfortable with a person or situation in your work - $\times$ Don't make suggestive remarks or gestures, even in jest - $\times$ Don't show favouritism to any individual (e.g. money, gifts, opportunities etc.) - Don't give or accept excessive gifts to/from work-related contacts that could be construed as a bribe